USB Types confuse all of us. Type-A, Type-B, Type-C, Mini USBs and more, all of these are USB types, so what’s the difference?

 That’s about it for USB 2.0

-USB 3.0 has become the norm at this point in time and is something that typically/usually comes with a blue colour, whether it would be as a port or connector.
+USB 3.0 has become the norm at this point in time and is something that typically/usually comes with a blue color, whether it would be as a port or connector.

 Again, it is almost ten times faster than USB 2.0 (reaching 5 gigabits per second) which is probably why it has become the norm for external drives as well.
 This standard also has a label tagged to it called SS USB (Superspeed).